General Instructions for Proceedings Volumes

 You will be sent a weekly status report listing all authors who have not completed their eRights form.
 You will also receive an email when all of the forms have been submitted/approved.
 All eRights management forms must be submitted and approved four weeks before the proceedings is to appear in the Digital Library.

-After completing their rights management form, the contact author(s) will be emailed the correct rights management text and bibliographic strip to place within their paper.
+After completing their rights management form, authors will be emailed the correct rights text and bibliographic strip to place within their paper.
 Please inform authors that they must enter the text into their paper.

 As rights management emails are sent from an automated system, there is a chance that emails sent will wind up in SPAM folders.
 Please make sure that you and your authors set email SPAM settings to allow emails from "email@example.com"

 The publication must not be distributed in any format until all rights management forms have been approved.

 To initiate the automated rights management form system, ACM requires you to create a .csv file which contains a record for each publication entry you wish to have listed separately in the ACM Digital Library.
 Missing entries in the .csv file or discrepancies in title or author names will delay publication of the materials in the ACM Digital Library.

 Please complete the .csv file using the following specifications: